cmongis/imagejfx-tutorials/README.md

  - The model shouldn't hold any JavaFX related object.

  **Tips**
  - create a **View-Model** (a model for the view).
-It's a model inside the controller that mimics the changes of the real model but holds JavaFX specific elements.
-(The Wrapper technic was a kind of View-Model.
+It's a model inside the controller that mimics the changes of the real model but holds JavaFX specific elements (the "Wrapper approach" was a kind of View-Model).
- - Use JSON Jackson librariy 2.4 with data-binding
+ - Use JSON Jackson librariy 2.4+ with data-binding
- - You can try to create a implementation of Property<Boolean> that holds a pointer to your SciJavaService and execute action directly on it.
+ - You can try to create a implementation of **Property<Boolean>** that holds a pointer to your SciJavaService and execute action directly on it.

 ## Structure of ImageJ FX